Heck-R/HeckR_Replace/README.md

 HeckR_Replace is a wrapper for AutoHotkey's hotstring functionality.

-# Functionallity & Usage
+# Definition of replaces

-In HeckR_Replace the hotstring (replaces from now on) are defined in configuration files, to make it wasier on the general user.
+In HeckR_Replace the hotstrings (replaces from now on) are defined in configuration files, to make it wasier on the general user.
 Generally the compiled version is recommended to be used, since that way AutoHotkey does not have to be installed.

 ## Configuration Files